uas-at-ucla/suas-2019/SETUP.md

 ## Operating System

 ### Windows Setup
-Linux is the premiere way we want to develop all of our code.
+Linux is the premier way we want to develop all of our code.
 Ubuntu 16.04 is the recommended distribution due to its popularity, functional device drivers, and low-risk of bugs.
 You have two options to install Linux:

 1. Install a Virtual Machine.
 This is the easiest option.
 2. [Dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) Windows and Ubuntu in order to